A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

 Since $C_1,\dots, C_k$ are all distinct, and the only small components of $S$ are pendant $4$-cycles, either $P=\{e_0\}\cup P_1\cup\{e_1\}$, with $C_1$ being a pendant $4$-cycle, or $C_1,\dots, C_k$ are all large components.
 In the latter case, we say that $P$ is a \emph{clean} extending path.
 Notice that a clean extending path might consist of a single edge.

 Consider what happens to the cost of $S$ when we add the edges of a clean extending path $P_{uv}=\{e_0\}\cup P_1\cup\{e_1\}\cup P_2\cup \{ e_2\}\dots\cup P_k\cup\{e_k\}$ between nodes $u$ and $v$ of some complex component $C$ of $S$.
 By doing this, the edges of $P_{uv}$ and of every path in $C$ from $u$ to $v$ become part of a block $B$.
 Therefore this operation cannot create any new bridge.
 The cost increases by $k+1$ due to the extra edges of $P_{uv}$.
 The blocks of every $C_i$ retain their credit, and we collect $1$ credit from every $C_i$.
 Hence we earn at least $k$ credits from the components along $P_{uv}$.
 Altogether, the cost increases by at most $1$ based on the above arguments.
-We call the increase of the cost due to the above cases, the increase of the cost due to $P_{uv}$, and denote it by $\widetilde \cost(P_{uv})\leq 1$.
+We call such cost increase, the increase of the cost due to $P_{uv}$, and denote it by $\widetilde \cost(P_{uv})\leq 1$.
 We remark that in the following we sometimes add $\ell\geq 2$ clean extending paths simultaneously.
-In that case we will guarantee that they do not share any component $C_i$ (we say that they are \emph{\mi{component} disjoint}\mig{Maybe disjoint is a bit confusing since it usually means edge-disjoint.
-We could use completely disjoint or something like that.}): this way we can guarantee that the overall increase of the cost due to such paths is the sum of their individual cost increases, hence at most $\ell$ (otherwise we might overcount the credits gained from some component).
-In the following we might add several \mi{component} disjoint extending paths and remove some edges from $C$.
+In that case we will guarantee that they do not share any component $C_i$ (we say that they are \emph{component disjoint}): this way we can guarantee that the overall increase of the cost due to such paths is the sum of their individual cost increases, hence at most $\ell$ (otherwise we might overcount the credits gained from some component).
+In the following we might add several component disjoint extending paths and remove some edges from $C$.
 When doing this we will guarantee that the extending paths are still part of some block, despite removing edges of $C$: this way we maintain the invariant that we do not create new bridges and thus the above cost analysis holds.

 We next show that we can extend the 3-matching Lemma~\ref{lem:matchingOfSize3} to work with extending paths.
 If $C$ is a complex component of $S$, we define the graph $G_C$ such that $V(G_C)=V(C)$, and for $u, v\in V(G_C)$, $uv\in E(G_C)$ iff $uv\in E(C)$ or there is an extending path from $u$ to $v$.